New Jersey Apportionment Commission: 2011 Commission

-The 2011 Commission consists of five Democrats and five Republicans.
-The five Republican members are Assemblyman and former State Republican Chairman Jay Webber (serving as Co-Chair), former Assembly candidate Irene Kim Asbury (serving as Vice Co-Chair), State Senator Kevin J. O'Toole, Ocean County Republican Chair George Gilmore and Republican national committeeman Bill Palatucci.
-The five Democratic members are Assemblyman and State Democratic Chairman John Wisniewski (serving as Co-Chair), former Assemblywoman Nilsa Cruz-Perez (serving as Vice Co-Chair), Assembly Majority Leader Joseph Cryan, Assembly Speaker Sheila Oliver and State Senator Paul Sarlo.
+The 2011 Commission consisted of five Democrats and five Republicans.
+The five Republican members were Assemblyman and former State Republican Chairman Jay Webber (serving as Co-Chair), former Assembly candidate Irene Kim Asbury (serving as Vice Co-Chair), State Senator Kevin J. O'Toole, Ocean County Republican Chair George Gilmore and Republican national committeeman Bill Palatucci.
+The five Democratic members were Assemblyman and State Democratic Chairman John Wisniewski (serving as Co-Chair), former Assemblywoman Nilsa Cruz-Perez (serving as Vice Co-Chair), Assembly Majority Leader Joseph Cryan, Assembly Speaker Sheila Oliver, and State Senator Paul Sarlo.

 On February 3, 2011 the Census data for New Jersey were released.
 Accordingly, the ten-member commission had until March 5, 2011 to produce the district map.

 The commission at the deadline was at an impasse.
 Alan Rosenthal, a professor of public policy at Rutgers University, was named the 11th member of the committee.
 He sat on two commissions for the redistricting of New Jersey's congressional districts for the House of Representatives in 1992 and 2001.
 Rosenthal was appointed by Chief Justice Stuart Rabner.

-On April 3, 2011, the day of the deadline, the commission voted 6 to 5 in favor of the Democrats' map (the five Democrats and Rosenthal voted for it, the five Republicans voted against).
-The result is the New Jersey Legislative Districts, 2011 apportionment.
+On April 3, 2011, the deadline day, the commission voted 6 to 5 in favor of the Democrats' map (the five Democrats and Rosenthal voted for it, while the five Republicans voted against) - the result was the New Jersey Legislative Districts, 2011 apportionment.

 A court case challenging the new districts map was dismissed in August 2011 by the New Jersey Supreme Court that found that population discrepancies between northern and southern counties in the state were "nowhere near that needed to support a cognizable legal claim for voter dilution" and the court made it "clear that splitting counties is no longer a basis to invalidate a map."
 An appeals challenge was rejected in September 2012.